enkidevs/curriculum/lua/lua-core/io-operations-in-lua-i/io-write-in-lua-i.md

 ---
 ## Content

 In Lua, the `io.write()` function is used to **write to a file or the standard output**.
 It takes one or more arguments and writes them to the output stream.
-The function returns `nil` on success, or an error message on failure.
+The function returns `nil` on success or an error message on failure.

 Here's an example that uses `io.write()` to write to the standard output:
 ```lua